Filing for Disability in Idaho

 It takes about four to six months to get an initial decision from Idaho's DDS.
 If your claim is denied, it will likely take another three to five months to get an answer on your request for reconsideration.

-If you get turned down a second time and have to go to a disability hearing, you're less than halfway done.
-In 2023, it's taking an average of 18 months to get a hearing, from the time you file a request for hearing until the date the case is decided by an ALJ.
-(Hearing wait times are based on statistics from the Billings and Spokane hearing offices.)
+If you get turned down a second time and have to go to a disability hearing, keep in mind that it takes on average 8 months (in 2026) from the time you file a request for hearing until your hearing is held.
+(Hearing wait times for Idaho are based on statistics from the Billings and Spokane hearing offices, since Social Security doesn't keep records on hearing wait time data for its satellite offices, which includes the Boise office.)

 What Are My Chances of Approval for Disability Benefits in Idaho?